B1up0ison/MineCraftAFKScript/README.md

 By incorporating sleep, mob attacks from phantoms are mitigated in addition to being able to run the farm 24/7 as iron golems do not spawn during nighttime.

 A typical Minecraft day is around ~650 seconds in real life, this script runs every ~325 seconds to stimulate movement to run correctly.
 Testing done around ~540 to 650 seconds rendered the script to be inconsistent, a potential fix would be the introduction of gradual gradual movements.
+One added benefit of running this script for roughly a half day in Minecraft is that you can easily launch Minecraft and this script and leave it alone as it will automatically synchronize during nighttime.